 Due to a legal change last year, brought about by a ECJ’s landmark ruling, non-resident Europeans will be taxed by the Autonomous Community tax rate of the place where the higher value property inherited is located.

-Deadline to File IHT
+Deadline to File Inheritance Tax in Spain

 The deadline to file and pay Spanish Inheritance Tax (IHT) is six months as from the time of death of the testator.